jembi/openhim-core-js/docs/getting-started.md

 1. Install the latest stable [Node.js](http://nodejs.org/) v4 or greater.
 The latest [active LTS](https://github.com/nodejs/LTS) is recommended.
 2. Install and start [MongoDB](http://www.mongodb.org/) 2.6 or greater.
+3. Install Git apt-get install git
-3. Install the OpenHIM-core package globally: `npm install openhim-core -g`, this will also install an OpenHIM-core binary to your PATH.
+4. Install the OpenHIM-core package globally: `sudo npm install openhim-core -g`, this will also install an OpenHIM-core binary to your PATH.
-4. Start the server by executing `openhim-core` from anywhere.
+5. Start the server by executing `openhim-core` from anywhere.

 To make use of your own custom configurations you have two options.
 One, you can copy the [default.json](https://github.com/jembi/openhim-core-js/blob/master/config/default.json) config file and override the default settings: